-She was elected to the board of Local Progress, a national network of local elected leaders advancing racial and economic justice.
-In addition to the accomplishments below, her office helped over seventeen thousand Philadelphians with constituent services.
+In 2023, she was elected to the board of Local Progress, a national network of local elected leaders advancing racial and economic justice.
+In addition to the accomplishments below, her office has helped over two thousand Philadelphians with constituent services, from locating affordable housing to navigating city agencies and services.

 Opportunities for Young People

-As a mother and grandmother, Councilmember Brooks knows that the top priority for working families is making sure our children have opportunities to learn, grow, and lead.
+As a mother and grandmother, Leader Brooks knows that working families need opportunities for their children to learn, grow, and lead.
 When we provide modern schools and exciting programming for our young people, we lift up families and make Philadelphia a safer, more vibrant place to live.

 Parks, Libraries, Rec Centers, and Programming for Youth